svmiller/svmiller.github.io/_posts/2021-01-15-a-tutorial-on-state-classification-systems.md

 ## # … with 239 more rows
 ```

-`ISOcodes` does have another data frame for "retired" codes.
-This is `ISO_3166_3` in the `ISOcodes` package.
+`{ISOcodes}` does have another data frame for "retired" codes.
+This is `ISO_3166_3` in the `{ISOcodes}` package.
 I encourage my student to take stock of how applicable some of these observations are for their particular analysis.
 My previous point about ISO codes---they don't neatly communicate a temporal dimension---still holds.

 ```r